 One can agree with the correspondent when he questions this.
 The US Navy is a vast organization and has certainly not committed whole swathes of officers to the study of counterinsurgency operations.
 Especially when the Marine Corps and the Army lead the way for the armed forces in this regard.

-Also, does national security rest ultimately only on the Navy, as this hydrocentric article tendentiously asserts?”
+Also, does national security rest ultimately only on the Navy, as this hydrocentric article tendentiously asserts?

 Yes.
 Yes, it does.
 One recommends that those who write for Foreign Policy‘s defense section learn a little about sea power if they intend to criticize it.

 In the event of war between China and the United States, it is the Navy which would be the instrument of American force.
 The conflict would most likely take place in the Pacific, being the hinterland between the two states.
 The Pacific is an ocean.
-If the United States did not control that “great common” then it would lose the strategic advantage and China would be free to land forces where it wished, blockade the US, attack US interests around the world, interdict US trade and so on.
+If the United States did not control that “great common” then it would lose the strategic advantage and China would be free to land forces where it wished, blockade the United States, attack American interests around the world, interdict American trade and so on.

-Good stuff, he’s in a democracy and a naval officer with an understanding of naval matters which an elected bureaucrat does not possess.
+Good stuff, he’s in a democracy and a naval officer with an understanding of naval matters, which an elected bureaucrat does not possess.

 And yet as history has taught us, the submarine is the weapon of the weak, and guerre de course submarine strategies are highly limited compared to what a full fleet can do.
 China is following the wrong path to naval supremacy as a whole, despite its abilities for subsurface combat, the failure to address sea power in all dimensions is something China may be unable to do or is unwilling to do so.
 In either case it is folly.